Cervical cancer is a disease in which malignant (cancer) cells form in the tissues of the cervix.

 - Using oral contraceptives (“the Pill”) for a long time.

 There are usually no signs or symptoms of early cervical cancer but it can be detected early with regular check-ups.
 Early cervical cancer may not cause signs or symptoms.
 It is important to have regular check-ups, including tests to check for human papillomavirus (HPV) or abnormal cells in the cervix.
 The prognosis (chance of recovery) is better when the cancer is found early.
-The most common test checking for cervix cancer is the pap test: A procedure to collect cells from the surface of the cervix and vagina.
+The most common test checking for cervical cancer is the pap test: A procedure to collect cells from the surface of the cervix and vagina.
 A piece of cotton, a brush, or a small wooden stick is used to gently scrape cells from the cervix and vagina.
 The cells are viewed under a microscope to find out if they are abnormal.
 This procedure is also called a Pap smear.

 Signs and symptoms of cervical cancer include vaginal bleeding and pelvic pain, as well as unusual vaginal discharges and pain during sexual intercourses.